-Last month, December 2019, we had the opportunity to go to Morocco for a week.
-We arrived in Marrakesh after a long stopover in Madrid.
-Morocco has been a place we have been wanting to go to for quite some time and finally we had an opportunity to squeeze in the trip over Christmas break!
-We spent 6 amazing days in Morocco between Marrakesh and the Sahara, and would love to share our experience here with you.
+Last month, December 2019, I had the opportunity to go to Morocco for a week.
+I arrived in Marrakesh after a long stopover in Madrid.
+Morocco has been a place I have been wanting to go to for quite some time and finally had an opportunity to squeeze in the trip over Christmas break!
+I spent 6 amazing days in Morocco between Marrakesh and the Sahara, and would love to share my experience here with you.

 Day 1: Arrival / Explore Marrakesh

-We arrived at our Riad, Riad Sabah, in Marrakesh at around 2 am so the first thing we did was go to bed.
-While a bit hard to find, we eventually did and it was such a cute place to stay, we highly recommend!
-The lady who greeted us at this late hour was named Fatima and she was so sweet, gracious and accommodating, even despite our late arrival.
-In the morning, the Riad had breakfast for us.
+I arrived at my Riad, Riad Sabah, in Marrakesh at around 2 am so the first thing I did was go to bed.
+While a bit hard to find, I eventually did and it was such a cute place to stay, I highly recommend!
+The lady who greeted me at this late hour was named Fatima and she was so sweet, gracious and accommodating, even despite my late arrival.
+In the morning, the Riad had breakfast.
 The food was delicious, consisting of various types of bread, jam, butter, fresh squeezed orange juice, yogurt and the Moroccan staple, Mint Tea, which is absolutely amazing!
-While the breakfast isn’t traditional like what we’re used to here at home (sorry guys, no cereal or bagels), we did enjoy it and very much looked forward to breakfast everyday in this cozy riad.
+While the breakfast isn’t traditional like what I’m used to here at home (sorry guys, no cereal or bagels), I did enjoy it and very much looked forward to breakfast everyday in this cozy riad.

-After breakfast we were anxious to start exploring the city!
-Immediately exiting our Riad, we were thrown into the souks.
+After breakfast I was anxious to start exploring the city!
+Immediately exiting the Riad, I was thrown into the souks.
 What a different world the streets are at night than during the day!
-Since we stayed right in the middle of the souks and they shut down around 10 pm, it was empty trying to find the riad.
+Since I stayed right in the middle of the souks and they shut down around 10 pm, it was empty trying to find the riad.
 Conversely, souks by day are a very different experience!
-The souks are basically a maze of shops selling everything you can think of – from clothing, furniture, rugs, dishware and art, to spices, seeds, nuts, fruits, olives, etc. The energy and colors here are truly amazing and it excited us at every turn, with new smells, sights, sounds and tastes at every corner!
+The souks are basically a maze of shops selling everything you can think of – from clothing, furniture, rugs, dishware and art, to spices, seeds, nuts, fruits, olives, etc. The energy and colors here are truly amazing and it excited me at every turn, with new smells, sights, sounds and tastes at every corner!

-To get to Jemaa El Fna, the main square and the heart of Marrakesh, we had to walk through the souks.
+To get to Jemaa El Fna, the main square and the heart of Marrakesh, I had to walk through the souks.
 During the day Jemaa El Fna is lined with juice vendors, snake charmers, musicians and henna ladies.
 Be vigilant – the vendors can be aggressive!
-We recommend to just politely decline and keep walking if you are not interested in something.
-If you would like to get henna, we recommend going to a spa, or a hammam where the price is fixed, as we have been told the henna ladies in Jemaa El Fna could charge very high prices.
-Also ensure if you do partake, to agree to a price beforehand with the person who is doing the actual service.
-Getting it at a spa is more reputable and safer as well in our opinion, than just getting it done by a random person on the street, as you don’t always know what they are putting in the inks.
-(We were able to book henna as well as a hammam right from the convenience of our riad!)
+I recommend to just politely decline and keep walking if you are not interested in something.

-Because we could not go inside, we went to a nearby park to relax for a bit and admire it from the outside.
-From the park, we then made our way to Ben Yousef Madrasa.
-Unfortunately it was a bit of a disappointment for us because it was closed for construction.
-Also here we nearly fell prey to the tannery scam.
-After noticing the Madrasa was closed, we were approached by a friendly man appearing to try and give us directions.
+Because I could not go inside, I went to a nearby park to relax for a bit and admire it from the outside.
+From the park, I then made our way to Ben Yousef Madrasa.
+Unfortunately it was a bit of a disappointment for me because it was closed for construction.
+Also here I nearly fell prey to the tannery scam.
+After noticing the Madrasa was closed, I was approached by a friendly man appearing to try and give me directions.
 While talking to us he mentioned that there was a local tannery that was only available once a month just around the corner.
-Normally we are very astute when it comes to this type of scam, but a lapse in judgement on our part led us to saying ‘ok lets check it out since we are already here’ and went with the man.
-After 10 minutes of following him, we realized we were not only just going ‘around the corner’.
-At that point we checked google maps and realized he was taking us to the tanneries at the edge of town that we actually already had plans to visit the next day.
-We stopped following the guy and scolded him for lying to us, and even after all of that he had the nerve to ask for money!
-We refused and just kept going.
-After going out of our way we headed back to the souks for a very late lunch.
+Normally I am very astute when it comes to this type of scam, but a lapse in judgement on my part led me to saying ‘ok lets check it out since I was already there and went with the man.
+After 10 minutes of following him, I realized we were not only just going ‘around the corner’.
+At that point I checked google maps and realized he was taking me to the tanneries at the edge of town (a 30 minute walk) that I actually already had plans to visit the next day.
+I stopped following the guy and gave him gruff for lying to me, and even after all of that he had the nerve to ask for money!
+I refused and just kept going.
+After going out of my way we headed back to the souks for a very late lunch.

-The lunch spot we picked was a place we saw on various travel shows, called Chez Lamine Hadj Mustafa.
+The lunch spot I picked was a place I saw on various travel shows, called Chez Lamine Hadj Mustafa.
 This place made lamb in underground pits.
-We had never had lamb this juicy or delicious.
-It was as if it just simply melted in our mouths!
+I had never had lamb this juicy or delicious.
+It was as if it just simply melted in my mouth!
 The lamb was served on paper with salt as well as some Moroccan tea.
 The food was delicious and the price was reasonable.
-The men cooking the lamb also had great sense of humors and let us take a bunch of pictures, one of which the chef posed for us pretending to cut into a lamb.
-We came here twice during our stay and in hindsight probably could have eaten here all day everyday and not gotten sick of it. 🙂
+The men cooking the lamb also had great sense of humors and let me take a bunch of pictures, one of which the chef posed pretending to cut into a lamb.
+I came here twice during my stay and in hindsight probably could have eaten here all day everyday and not gotten sick of it. 🙂

-After lunch, we went back to the Riad to rest up before dinner.
-Here, the housekeeper offered us more Moroccan tea and we accepted (warning, it’s highly ADDICTING!).
-After resting up, we decided to go out and see Marrakesh at night, so we headed to Jemaa El Fna.
-On our way, we saw someone selling harira soup in the souk alleyways.
-Sam was particularly excited to have some again after not having any in years, since his now-deceased stepmother used to make it for him as a kid and it was his favorite soup ever!
-Unfortunately the soup there was not as good as he remembered, just decent but not great.
-(However we had harira a few more times during our visit and were able to find a fantastic place in the square that served it – the way Sam remembered it).
+After lunch, I went back to the Riad to rest up before dinner.
+Here, the housekeeper offered me more Moroccan tea and I accepted (warning, it’s highly ADDICTING!).
+After resting up, I decided to go out and see Marrakesh at night, so I headed back to Jemaa El Fna.
+On the way, I saw someone selling harira soup in the souk alleyways.
+I was particularly excited to have some again after not having any in years, since my now-deceased moroccan stepmother used to make it for me as a kid and it was my favorite soup ever!
+Unfortunately the soup there was not as good as I remembered, just decent but not great.
+(However I had harira a few more times during my visit and was able to find a fantastic place in the square that served it – the way I remembered it).
 The vibe in the Square at night was much more lively than it was during the day.
 It seems once the souks close down, everyone flocks to the Square.
 Upon sundown, Jemaa El Fna fills up with hundreds of food vendors, people playing music, belly dancers, and swarms of locals and tourists alike, wanting a piece of the action.
-Jemaa El-Fna for us was only ok, a bit too crowded and overwhelming for our tastes, but definitely worth checking it out at night, as the experience is far different than during the day.
+Jemaa El-Fna for me was only ok, a bit too crowded and overwhelming for my taste, but definitely worth checking it out at night, as the experience is far different than during the day.
 A word of warning here is to not go in and look at the food stalls if you do not plan on eating.
-Upon simply just walking around just to see what it was all about, we were immediately swarmed by food vendor after food vendor shoving menus in our faces.
+Upon simply just walking around just to see what it was all about, we were immediately swarmed by food vendor after food vendor shoving menus in my face.
 It really was quite overwhelming and not at all pleasant.
-After that happened, we stayed clear of the center area where the food vendors were and just walked the perimeter of the stalls where the shops were – much better!
-We hung out in the Square for a while and then also people-watched at the Koutobia mosque while snacking on some seeds.
+After that happened, I stayed clear of the center area where the food vendors were and just walked the perimeter of the stalls where the shops were – much better!
+I hung out in the Square for a while and then also people-watched at the Koutobia mosque while snacking on some seeds.
 Some kids were skateboarding around and a lot of people were just hanging out, but the Koutobia area was not as crowded as the Square.
 It was a nice place go to get away from the craziness of Jemaa El-fna.
-Like we said, worth seeing, but definitely not our favorite place in Marrakesh.
-We attribute it to sort of the ‘Times Square’ of Marrakesh.
-If you’re familiar with our home city, NYC, then you know what this kind of place is all about.
+Like I said, worth seeing, but definitely not my favorite place in Marrakesh.
+I attribute it to sort of the ‘Times Square’ of Marrakesh.
+If you’re familiar with NYC, then you know how crazy it can get and feel.

 Day 2: Explore Marrakesh … Tanneries, Bab Aganou, Palaces & a relaxing Hammam

-On the second day we woke up kind of late and again were treated to breakfast and tea at our Riad.
-We asked the housekeeper if she could book our hammam appointment and she did, for 4:30pm that day.
-After breakfast, we headed out towards the Bab Debagh tanneries.
-The tanneries were a decent walk away from our Riad, so it took about 30 – 40 minutes for us to get there.
+On the second day I woke up kind of late and again was treated to breakfast and tea at the Riad.
+I asked the housekeeper if she could book me a hammam appointment and she did, for 4:30pm that day.
+After breakfast, I headed out towards the Bab Debagh tanneries.
+The tanneries were a decent walk away from the Riad, so it took about 30 – 40 minutes to get there.
 Using Google Maps was a great and reliable way to get around the city by foot.
-When we got to the area, we saw a sign that said ‘terrace, free entry.’
-Again, probably too good to be true, but we felt adventurous.
-We walked up the stairs all the way up to the terrace and the views of the tanneries did not disappoint.
-Also being up high and indoors, we were not as subjected to the smell, which we heard was horrible.
-The terrace belonged to a leather shop so after we were ready to leave we were asked by the shop owner to take a look at his store.
-We had no intention on buying anything but we obliged and took a look anyway.
-The shop owner was very nice and if we wanted leather products we would have bought something (we just don’t like leather).
+When I got to the area, I saw a sign that said ‘terrace, free entry.’
+Again, probably too good to be true, but I felt adventurous.
+I walked up the stairs all the way up to the terrace and the views of the tanneries did not disappoint.
+Also being up high and indoors, I was not as subjected to the smell, which I heard was horrible.
+The terrace belonged to a leather shop so after before leaving I was asked by the shop owner to take a look at his store.
+I had no intention on buying anything but I obliged and took a look anyway.
+The shop owner was very nice and if I wanted leather products I would have bought something.
 Again be weary of people trying to “guide you” – although they say free, it most definitely is not.
 Most of the people in Marrakesh were great, but there are a lot of people trying to get money out of tourists for doing absolutely nothing.
 Don’t let this ruin your impression of Marrakesh, it’s great, really, just something to be mindful of as you go about your visit.

-After the tanneries we made our way back to the same lunch spot as the day before, Chez Lamine Hadj Mustapha.
+After the tanneries I made my way back to the same lunch spot as the day before, Chez Lamine Hadj Mustapha.
 The food was even better the second day!
-More melty lamby goodness that we just couldn’t get enough of!
-After our satisfying lunch we made our way to see one of the few famous gates to the Medina (walled city).
+More melty lamby goodness that I just couldn’t get enough of!
+After a satisfying lunch I made my way to see one of the few famous gates to the Medina (walled city).
 The name of the gate was Bab Aganou.
 The door, or gate was very cool, definitely recommend a visit to any of the famous gates.

-Next we made our way to El Badii Palace.
+Next I made my way to El Badii Palace.
 El Badii Palace is an ancient city of ruins.
 The palace entrance fee is 70 Dirham (approx. 7 USD).
 The palace grounds were beautiful and definitely worth the visit.

 The next stop of the day was El Bahia Palace.
 Contrary to El Badii Palace, this palace was much newer looking, colorful and quite big, but both palaces were beautiful.

-At this point, we had to make our way to the our hammam appointment.
-We did our bath at Mains de Fins hammam.
+At this point, I had to make my way to the hammam appointment.
+I did my bath at Mains de Fins hammam.
 The hammam is quite an experience – they offer traditional hammam bath, massages, as well as even henna.
-We opted for just a traditional couples hammam experience.
+I opted for just a traditional hammam experience.
 Basically what is done is you are bathed by a bather with black soap and scrubbed vigorously.
-The bather will be a woman, as men cannot see women topless who are not their wives.
-Couples will be in the bath together, and you will be given a pair of underwear to put on while getting your bath.
-The scrubbing caused heaps of dead skin to be removed from our bodies.
-For the 150 dirham each that we paid, we both thoroughly enjoyed this experience and our skin felt so smooth afterward!
-Jackie also decided to get henna, which cost 50 dirham.
-We definitely recommend going to a hammam bath if you are in Morocco.
+The scrubbing caused heaps of dead skin to be removed from your body.
+For the 150 dirham, I thoroughly enjoyed this experience and my skin felt so smooth afterward!
+I definitely recommend going to a hammam bath if you are in Morocco.

 (Sorry no pics of the hammam.
-Our stuff was in a locker and we were all wet, so we could not bring the camera into the bath with us).
+My stuff was in a locker and I was all wet, so I could not bring the camera into the bath).

-After the hammam and super hungry, we grabbed dinner at a place called Tajin Darna right in Jemaa El-Fna.
-We were able to sit on the rooftop overlooking the square which was a very nice view, as the sun was starting to set.
-We ordered Harira soup again, and a tajine of chicken and vegetables.
-The harira here was amazing and much more to the liking of how Sam remembered it.
+After the hammam and super hungry, I grabbed dinner at a place called Tajin Darna right in Jemaa El-Fna.
+I was able to sit on the rooftop overlooking the square which was a very nice view, as the sun was starting to set.
+I ordered Harira soup again, and a tajine of chicken and vegetables.
+The harira here was amazing and much more to the liking of how I remembered it.
 The tajine was also incredible, as well as the mint tea.
-We enjoyed our dinner here as well as the view, that we ended up coming here again the following night.
+I enjoyed the dinner here as well as the view, that I ended up coming here again the following night.

 Day 3: Explore Marrakesh … Majorelle Gardens … last day in Marrakesh

-On day 3 and our final full day in Marrakesh, we decided to explore the Majorelle Gardins, the Berber Museum, and the Yves St. Laurent Museum.
-The Majorelle Gardens were in a upscale part of Marrakesh, but a bit of walk from our riad.
-We bought the full package which included all three places mentioned above for 180 dirham a piece.
-All three places were great, but not being much for museums, we probably would have been just as happy only seeing the garden.
-The garden itself was by far our favorite part, we could have spent hours there, and we did.
+On day 3 and my final full day in Marrakesh, I decided to explore the Majorelle Gardins, the Berber Museum, and the Yves St. Laurent Museum.
+The Majorelle Gardens were in a upscale part of Marrakesh, but a bit of walk from the riad.
+I bought the full package which included all three places mentioned above for 180 dirham.
+All three places were great.
+The garden itself was by far my favorite part, I could have spent hours there, and I did.
 The berber museum was actually located within the garden grounds.
 The Yves St. Lauren museum was a bit down the street.

-After visiting the garden we had lunch at a local outdoor cafe down the street from the garden called Pause Gourmane.
+After visiting the garden I had lunch at a local outdoor cafe down the street from the garden called Pause Gourmane.
 The food here was delicious.
-We opted for a tajine with lamb, peas, and artichokes.
+I ordered a tajine with lamb, peas, and artichokes.

-After lunch we went to the Yves St. Laurent Museum.
-As mentioned, it was ok, but not the highlight of the day.
+After lunch I went to the Yves St. Laurent Museum.
+As mentioned.
 They had a bunch of different outfits created by Yves St. Laurent that were housed in display cases within the museum.

-We concluded the day with dinner again at Tajin Darna.
-Can’t remember what we had, but it was likely delicious!
+I concluded the day with dinner again at Tajin Darna.
+Can’t remember what I had, but it was likely delicious!

-We had some tea again back at the riad and then passed out for the night, as we had to be up early to meet the guide for tour to the Sahara.
+I had some tea again back at the riad and then passed out for the night, as I had to be up early to meet the guide for tour to the Sahara.

 Day 4: Day 1 of Marrakesh to Merzouga – Saharan Desert Safari

-At 7 am on this day, we met the guide and fellow tour mates at the meeting point to start our Sahara Desert Tour!
+At 7 am on this day, I met the guide and fellow tour mates at the meeting point to start our Sahara Desert Tour!

-We booked our tour through Ando Travel.
+I booked the tour through Ando Travel.
 Everything was well-organized and pleasant.
 The driver’s name was Obama.
 He spoke very good English and was a very nice guy with a thorough knowledge of what we were seeing.
-We booked our tour through getyourguide.com.
-They emailed us the day before with the meeting point place and time.
+I booked the tour through getyourguide.com.
+They emailed me the day before with the meeting point place and time.
 If your riad is within the souks, it will be a central location within Jemaa El-fna, as the tourist vans can’t get through the narrow alleyways of the souks.
-Make sure you check your spam folder of your email though, as that’s where ours ended up.
-We didn’t end up checking the spam and gave Ando a call in the late afternoon to confirm the meeting point details, to which they said to check the spam box and we did and sure enough there it was – luckily they picked up the phone!
-Otherwise that was the only snag with the trip, and we had a great time!
+Make sure you check your spam folder of your email though, as that’s where mine ended up.
+I didn’t end up checking the spam and gave Ando a call in the late afternoon to confirm the meeting point details, to which they said to check the spam box and I did and sure enough there it was – luckily they picked up the phone!
+Otherwise that was the only snag with the trip, and I had a great time!

 Obama also pulled over at a great location that allowed us to see and get some pictures of the beautiful Atlas Mountains.